 - Health care rights and protections

 - Low-income assistance programs

 Indiana SHIP provides advocacy for Medicare beneficiaries regarding claim questions and disputes that may arise.
 SHIP is staffed by trained volunteers who are certified to provide Medicare beneficiaries with assistance.
 Indiana SHIP receives some of its funding by a grant provided through the Centers for Medicare and Medicaid Services (CMS).

-As a resident of Indiana, consider consulting with one of our insurance specialists for help when comparing Indiana Medicare Insurance Plans.
-An knowledgeable specialist can help you compare the plans available in your area in order to find the Medicare insurance benefits that are right for your needs.
+As a resident of Indiana, consider consulting with one of our licensed sales agents for help when comparing Indiana Medicare Insurance Plans.
+An knowledgeable licensed sales agent can help you compare the plans available in your area in order to find the Medicare insurance benefits that are right for your needs.